What to bring with you

 Medicines

-Please bring your regular medicines with you into hospital.
+Please bring your regular medicines.
 These should include all those prescribed by your general practitioner, including:

 • Eye drops